SelimPCA/pca-scenery/README.md

 `scenery` relies on 4 environment variables, which can be easily provided by a `scenery_settings.py` file at the root of your project (or any location you prefer).

-You also need to provide the Django settings you want to use.
-Here's an example `scenery_settings.py`:

 ```python
 # scenery_settings.py